Most COB grow lights are worthless.

-All three lights in the Aglex COB Reflector Series (the 600W, the 1200W and the 2000W) are very impressive and they ranked only a tenth of a point behind the Phlizon COB in our ranking of top COB plant lights.
+All four lights in the Aglex COB Reflector Series (the 600W, the 1200W, the 2000W and the 3000W) are very impressive and they ranked only a tenth of a point behind the Phlizon COB in our ranking of top COB plant lights.

 Since the Aglex lights cost quite a bit less, that will likely make them the top choice for many.

 Of course, being a Chinese brand, Aglex exaggerates their specs.
 The listed wattages are the most egregious of their misclaims, as it is always is.

 If you can ignore that, as you always have to with Chinese brands, then you are getting one of the best bargains on the market at the moment.